Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 So he settled for simply looming over the asshole.
 It didn’t seem to work.

-“Have you ever wondered why you’re so much…*more* than all the other kids, Joshua?”
+"Have you ever wondered why you’re so much…*more* than all the other kids, Joshua?"

 …Well, then.
 He looked over at mom again.
 She didn’t look up.

-“Dunno.
+"Dunno.
 I’ve had all sorts of ideas on that over the years.
 So…government experiment?
 Like the Corti did to that ambassador guy?
-Are you here to check in on me?”
-He gestured across himself. “‘Cuz I sure as hell ain’t complaining, but I never asked to grow up a literal fuckin’ hulk.”
+Are you here to check in on me?"
+He gestured across himself. "‘Cuz I sure as hell ain’t complaining, but I never asked to grow up a literal fuckin’ hulk."

-“Not our government.
-But, you aren’t far off the mark,” Lead Suit nodded, then turned to mom.
-“Alright.
+"Not our government.
+But, you aren’t far off the mark," Lead Suit nodded, then turned to mom.
+"Alright.
 We have no further questions for you.
 You will remain under observation, and our colleagues will be in contact.
-Thank you for your time.”
+Thank you for your time."

-“Wh--?”
+"Wh--?"
 Josh gawped at him as the three men went for the door.
-“That’s it?
-Aren’t you gonna explain any’a this?”
+"That’s it?
+Aren’t you gonna explain any’a this?"

-“I think it’s best if your mother explains, Joshua.
-Good day.”
+"I think it’s best if your mother explains, Joshua.
+Good day."

 The door closed behind them.
 Dad shot mom a *look* as they heard the truck start up outside, one full of pain and sadness and anger and all sortsa other things when Josh when couldn’t ever remember seeing him look anything other than fuckin’ *starstruck* by her…

 Then he left too.
 Grabbed his coat, got in his car, and booked it.

-“...Mom?”
+"...Mom?"

 She sighed, drew her knees up to her chest and shook her head.
-“I guess…I guess I owe you an explanation.”
+"I guess…I guess I owe you an explanation."

-“...For what?”
+"...For what?"

-“Everything.
-You, where I’m from, what that was all about…”
+"Everything.
+You, where I’m from, what that was all about…"

-“That…what.
+"That…what.
 Ekky-lim-giggy or whatever?
 And Gilgamesh?
-Who’s that?”
+Who’s that?"

 She sighed again, and finally looked up at him.
 He couldn’t remember seeing her cry, before.

-“...My uncle,” she said.
+"...My uncle," she said.

 ___

-“Poor bastard.”
+"Poor bastard."

-“Yeah.
-Just found out his wife’s been lying to him for twenty years, huh?”
+"Yeah.
+Just found out his wife’s been lying to him for twenty years, huh?"

-“I was talking about the kid.
-Though…yeah.”
+"I was talking about the kid.
+Though…yeah."

-“You get the impression he wanted to fold you in half?”
+"You get the impression he wanted to fold you in half?"

-“Pretty sure he was thinking about how to do us all in.
-Don’t blame him.”
+"Pretty sure he was thinking about how to do us all in.
+Don’t blame him."

-“Kid coulda done it too, in the blink of an eye.”
+"Kid coulda done it too, in the blink of an eye."

-“Well, yes.
-Not everyday you meet a kid with a bulletproof chest.”
+"Well, yes.
+Not everyday you meet a kid with a bulletproof chest."

 Benson snorted into his coffee.
-“Alright, fuck!
+"Alright, fuck!
 Just cleaned this suit…Still.
-How many more of these we got?”
+How many more of these we got?"

-“Next one’s a few hours away, over in Lexington.
-If we’re right, it’s some great-grandpa who *‘doesn’t talk about the war,’* and is still futzing around fixing up old cars.”
+"Next one’s a few hours away, over in Lexington.
+If we’re right, it’s some great-grandpa who *‘doesn’t talk about the war,’* and is still futzing around fixing up old cars."

-“Same M.O. for all these guys,” Benson noted.
+"Same M.O. for all these guys," Benson noted.

-“It’s a good one.
-Harder to pull off in the modern era…”
+"It’s a good one.
+Harder to pull off in the modern era…"

-“But they aren’t trying to hide anymore.”
+"But they aren’t trying to hide anymore."

-“No. How could they?”
+"No. How could they?"

-“Mm.
+"Mm.
 I’ll drive?
-You look like you need a nap.”
+You look like you need a nap."

-“Sounds good…”
+"Sounds good…"

 They moved on to the next target.